VladislavMaksimov/VladislavMaksimov/README.md

 🌱 Going to learn backend technologies to become a fullstack developer
 🚀 Also want to learn a bit about testing, writing docs, and so on to better understand a whole software development process
 🎓 Graduated with a bachelor's degree in computer science from Perm State University
-🤖 Currently studying for a master's degree at the Higher School of Economics in the [digital humanities program](https://perm.hse.ru/en/ma/digitalhum/)
+🤖 Graduated with a master's degree in [digital humanities](https://perm.hse.ru/en/ma/digitalhum/) from Higher School of Economics

 ## My Goals 🏆

 In addition to working for a company, I like to create _my own useful stuff_.
 Now I am trying not only to improve my professional skills but also to work with a variety of people on common projects in order to gain _management skills_ and learn how to work with people with different backgrounds.
-In the future, I'm going to manage really complex projects that integrate digital technology, the arts, and the humanities.
+In the future, I'm going to manage complex projects that integrate digital technology, the arts, and the humanities.

 ## Favorite Products 🥒